You are here

 Mikael Dolsten, M.D., Ph.D.

-Mikael Dolsten is focused on advancing the company’s scientific leadership in small molecule medicines, biotherapeutics and vaccines.
-He is a member of the Pfizer Executive Leadership Team and the company’s Portfolio Strategy and Investment Committee, which governs major pipeline investments and strategic end-to-end R&D priorities.
-He leads the Worldwide Research and Development (WRD) organization at Pfizer, which is responsible for research at the company, including development of all compounds through proof of concept, and provides safety, regulatory and clinical operation support to the entire R&D pipeline.
+Mikael Dolsten focuses on advancing Pfizer’s scientific leadership in small-molecule medicines, biotherapeutics and vaccines.
+He is a member of the Executive Leadership Team and the company’s Portfolio Strategy and Investment Committee, which governs major pipeline investments and strategic end-to-end R&D priorities.

-The WRD group contains all Pfizer research units, including Oncology, Internal Medicine, Inflammation & Immunology, Vaccines, Rare Disease, as well as the Centers for Therapeutic Innovation (CTI).
-Mikael, also, has worldwide responsibility for Pfizer’s groups in safety, regulatory and external R&D innovation, in addition to science-based teams in pharmaceutical sciences, drug safety R&D, and large and small molecule discovery and development.
+Mikael leads the Worldwide Research, Development and Medical (WRDM) organization at Pfizer, which is responsible for the development of all compounds through proof of concept, and provides pharmaceutical sciences, safety and medical support to the entire R&D pipeline and all marketed products.
+The WRDM group contains all Pfizer research units, including Oncology, Internal Medicine, Inflammation & Immunology, Vaccines and Rare Disease, as well as the Centers for Therapeutic Innovation (CTI).
+Mikael also has worldwide responsibility for Pfizer’s groups in medical, safety and external R&D innovation, in addition to science-based teams in pharmaceutical sciences, drug safety R&D, and large and small molecule discovery and development.

-Prior to joining Pfizer in 2009, Mikael was President of Wyeth Research, where he led scientists across the U.S., Europe and Asia.
+Prior to joining Pfizer in 2009, Mikael was President of Wyeth Research, where he led scientists involved in all R&D/Medical activities across the US, Europe and Asia.
+Before that, Mikael served as EVP and Head of Worldwide Research for Boehringer Ingelheim from 2003-2008.

 Mikael earned his Ph.D. in tumor immunology and M.D. from the University of Lund in Sweden, where he was appointed Adjunct Professor in Tumor Immunology.
-He is a fellow of the New York Academy of Medicine.
-Mikael serves on the Science and Regulatory Executive Committee of The Pharmaceutical Research and Manufacturers of America (PhRMA) and the PhRMA Foundation Board of Directors.
-He is a member of the Board of Karyopharm Pharmaceuticals and an industry member of the Government-University-Industry Research Roundtable (GUIRR) Council.
-In addition, Mikael was recently elected as Foreign Member of The Royal Swedish Academy of Engineering Sciences.
+He is a governor of the New York Academy of Sciences and a fellow of the New York Academy of Medicine, and serves on the Science and Regulatory Executive Committee of The Pharmaceutical Research and Manufacturers of America (PhRMA) as well as the PhRMA Foundation Board of Directors.
+He is a member of the Board of Karyopharm Pharmaceuticals.
+Additionally, Mikael is a member of the Board of Overseers – Scripps Research Institute as well as a Foreign Member of The Royal Swedish Academy of Engineering Sciences.
+Since 2014, Mikael has co-chaired the Accelerating Medicine Partnership (AMP) with National Institutes of Health (NIH) Director Francis S. Collins.
+Mikael advised the Obama Administration on regulatory and drug development issues as well as Vice President Biden’s Cancer Moonshot Initiative to accelerate cancer research.
+Through 2019, Dr. Dolsten was a council member of the Government-University-Industry Research Roundtable (GUIRR).

-Mikael is a named inventor on several patents and has published approximately 150 articles in international journals, with particular contributions in areas such as molecular cell biology, immunology and oncology.
+Mikael is a named inventor on several patents and has published approximately 150 articles in international journals, with contributions in molecular cell biology, immunology and oncology.